 Consider keeping a written journal (that calls to you), to document these experiences.
 It can be used as your field guide as you navigate this challenging path and get lost in the woods without your compass.
 It will help you review your notes, timing and patterns as well as seeing the wisdom and reflect upon all of this for insight and wisdom along this life changing expedition.

 The day to day living of your Spiritual Awakening will be exhilarating and magical, but at the same time confusing and overwhelming.
+There are also many New Age Spiritual Beliefs to consider, so see what works best for you.
 Just know that your journey is very unique to you and this will be the grandest adventure you can ever pursue.